ir-nlp-csui/aksara/README.md

 # Summary

-Aksara is an Indonesian morphological analyzer that conforms to the Universal Dependencies (UD) v2 annotation guidelines.
+Aksara is an Indonesian morphological analyzer that conforms to the [Universal Dependencies (UD) v2](https://universaldependencies.org/) annotation guidelines.
 Aksara can perform four tasks:
 * Word segmentation (tokenization)
 * Lemmatization
 * POS tagging
 * Morphological features analysis

-The output is in [CoNLL-U format](https://universaldependencies.org/format.html)
+The output is in the [CoNLL-U format](https://universaldependencies.org/format.html)

 # Installation